yqtianust/awesome-ml-testing/README.md

       * A free benchmarking service for all open source ML repositories.
 You can submit your model and this web will run it against some benchmakrs.
    * Paper with Code: <https://paperswithcode.com/sota>
       * A website contains evalution results reported in DL/ML papers, as well as their code (if any).
 Note the code could be implemented by 3rd party.

+<a name="datasets"></a>
+## Dataset
+  * APRICOT: A Dataset of Physical Adversarial Attacks on Object Detection: https://arxiv.org/abs/1912.08166

 <a name="papers"></a>
 ## Papers